Julian Assange Denies Russia’s Involvement In DNC Hacks

 The WikiLeaks founder was not directly asked if he believed that the Russians had orchestrated the 2016 Presidential Election.

 There have been several reactions to Assange’s interview with Sean Hannity.
 President-elect Donald Trump weighed in via a series of tweets.
-In one, he writes “Julian Assange said “a 14 year old could have hacked Podesta” – why was DNC so careless?
+In one, he writes “Julian Assange said ‘a 14 year old could have hacked Podesta’ – why was DNC so careless?
 Also said Russians did not give him the info!”

 Julian Assange said "a 14 year old could have hacked Podesta" – why was DNC so careless?
 Also said Russians did not give him the info!